 What is the easiest way to study the Bible?
 The easiest way to study the Bible is to read a portion of Scripture and ask the following 3 questions: 1) What do I learn from this passage about God?
 2) What do I learn about people?
 3) What does God want me to do?

 This is sometimes called the “Sword” Bible Study Method or Sword Method Bible Study.
-This picture of a sword helps us to remember the 3 questions to ask.
+This picture of a sword helps us to remember the 3 questions to ask in a Discovery Bible Study.
 The sword points upward to God, the handle points downward to man, and the 3rd question is how we apply what we learned.

 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.(Hebrews 4:12)